Lighter Garcia proving his worth in crowded Brewers outfield

 “I think Avi’s optimism for the season just shows up by the way he showed up to camp,” Counsell said.
 “He clearly worked very, very hard and put a lot into his preparations this winter.
 That was in the weight room and it was in the cages.
 He’s put a lot of work in.
 He’s getting great feedback from that work so far.”

-Indeed, García went 7 of 14 with two homers in his first six Cactus League games.
+Indeed, García has gone 8 of 17 with two homers so far in the Cactus League.

 “I’m not giving up any at-bats,” García said.
 “I’m trying to work the counts, try to see good pitches to hit and do my best every day, no matter what statistics I have.
 Spring training or whatever, I’m here to play and I’m ready.”